winduum/winduum-docs/docs/docs/utilities/ripple.md

 # Ripple

-A material ripple effect that is visible on clicking, you can use it with or without JS by adding `animation-ripple` class.
+A material ripple effect that is visible on clicking.
 Use with [Button](/docs/components/button) or any other component.

 <ViewSourceGh href="https://github.com/winduum/winduum/blob/main/src/utilities/ripple" />